How to Safely Store Winter and Holiday Decor

 Your extra Hanukkah and Kwanzaa candles can last for years if you store them properly.
 This year, take a leaf out of Martha Stewart’s book and store your tapered candles in toilet paper or paper towel rolls stuffed with tissue.
 Remember: warm temperatures can melt the wax of your candles, so it’s best to keep them in a climate-controlled space.

 Got more bottles of wine than you know what to do with?
 Many wines (particularly whites) improve with age, but only if they’re stored under the right conditions.
-Check out our article for the best tips on the right temperature, humidity, light level and storage position to let the flavors of your wine deepen and come to life.
+Check out our article on wine storage tips for the right temperature, humidity, light level and storage position to let the flavors of your wine deepen and come to life.

 Wash or dry clean your winter linens before stowing them away.
 Like clothing stains, oil and food stains on your tablecloths get harder to clean the longer they sit, and even attract moths and beetles.
 After inspecting your linens, fold them neatly and keep in plastic bins or vacuum-sealed bags to keep them free of dust.

-Few things are more frustrating than opening up a box of tangled or shattered ornaments.
+Few things are more frustrating than opening up a box of shattered ornaments.
 With a little DIY magic, you can find creative ways to store even the most fragile items without buying special bags.
-For Christmas tree ornaments, craft individual caddies by gluing plastic party cups to pieces of cardboard that are trimmed to fit into a storage bin.
+For Christmas tree ornaments, repurpose an egg carton or craft individual caddies by gluing plastic party cups to pieces of cardboard that are trimmed to fit into a storage bin.
 (These cardboard layers are completely stackable, too.)
 Protect delicate items like menorahs or kinaras with bubble wrap, and store in shoeboxes or other small containers.

 Sure, you can take apart your artificial tree and put it back in the box, but that’s a lot of work you can easily skip.
 With a roll of cheap cling wrap, you can bundle up your tree to save on space and make it dust-proof.
 When the next holiday season hits, all you’ll need to do is cut through the plastic and fluff up the branches.
 For foolproof step-by-step instructions, head to Epbot.